microsoftgraph/msgraph-training-changenotifications/tutorial/05_add-code.md

 }
 ```

-Open the **appsettings.json** file and replace the content the following.
+Open the **appsettings.json** file and replace the content with the following JSON.

 ```json
 {